- Live - Support

 Click to read the FAQs

 Will I get a job when I finish the course?

 IMPACT's experienced staff have strong community links which means we have access to a large number of potential employers, many of whom have employed students from our courses.
 Our experienced and skilled staff will help you develop your skills and maximise your chances of finding employment.

 It may seem like you have a lot to learn and remember.
 However, it all falls into place when you go out on a placement and start using your new skills.
 Feedback from students on placements backs this up time and time again.

 Will I be able to study as I haven't studied in years?

 Absolutely!
-IMPACT has helped hundreds of people realise their dreams through learning a new qualification.
+IMPACT has helped hundreds of people realise their dreams through acquiring a qualification.
 Our staff are specialists in their own fields and have many strategies, tips and tricks to help you even if it has been a long time since you learned something new.
-Tutors are always there for any problems and to help you one-on-one.

 What if I am not a good speller?

 You can use computers to type up all assignments, and we have one day a week where we can use a computer room.
 Together we can come up with something that works well for you.

 How much homework do I need to do?